Cytosine2020/network/README.md

 ## prerequisites

-- install `libcap` and `libnet` for ip package sniffing and injecting.
+- install `libcap` and `libnet` for ip package sniffing and injecting

   - ubuntu or debian